-The current law restricts producers to direct sales only, but no license or permit from the health department is required.
+The current law restricts producers to direct sales only, but no license from the health department is needed.
 However, producers must take a training course before they can start selling.

 Whole eggs may only be sold under certain conditions, including a 250 dozen per-month limit.

 Chocolate Chip Cookies